rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

 - [ ] Initialization with correct parameters
     - [ ] Can't set input 2 or higher
     - [ ] Can set input 0
+    - [ ] Can set input 1
     - [ ] Can't get input 2 or higher
     - [ ] Can get input 0
+    - [ ] Can get input 1
     - [ ] Can get a set input
     - [ ] Can't set input 2 edge or higher
+    - [ ] Can't set "none" as input edge
     - [ ] Can set input 0 edge
-    - [ ] Can't set "none" as edge
+    - [ ] Can set input 1 edge
     - [ ] Can't get input 2 edge or higher
     - [ ] Can get input 0 edge
+    - [ ] Can get input 2 edge
     - [ ] Can get a set input edge
     - [ ] Can set inverted result logic
     - [ ] Can get inverted result logic
     - [ ] Can't initialize without inputs
+    - [ ] Can't initialize without input 0
-    - [ ] Can't initialize with only one input
+    - [ ] Can't initialize without input 1
-    - [ ] Can't initialize without input edges configured
+    - [ ] Can't initialize without input edges
+    - [ ] Can't initialize without input 0 edge
+    - [ ] Can't initialize without input 1 edge
-    - [ ] Can initialize with 2 inputs and edges configured
+    - [ ] Can initialize with two inputs and input edges
     - [ ] Can't run when not initialized
     - [ ] Can run when initialized
 - [ ] Function logic